 More Potato Recipes

 I love using potatoes in my recipes.
-It's an ingredient that is inexpensive, and can be dressed up in so many different ways.
-Here are some favorites:
+It’s an inexpensive ingredient that can be dressed up in so many different ways.
+Here are some favorite ways to serve them!

 I love hearing from you!
 You can also FOLLOW ME on INSTAGRAM, TIKTOK, and PINTEREST to see more delicious food and what I’m up to.